 The effects of more frequent and severe storms are being felt in communities across North Carolina.
 These climate events are impacting the health, safety, economy, and quality of life of North Carolinians.

-The State of North Carolina is making unprecedented investments in building resilience to the effects of our changing climate.
-Hundreds of millions of dollars have been allocated for a statewide flood resiliency modeling effort, coastal community planning, floodplain protection, stormwater management, and reducing the vulnerability of transportation systems, to name a few of the vital investments.
+Fortunately, North Carolina has seen an unprecedented investment in building resilience against the effects of our changing climate.
+Hundreds of millions of dollars have flowed to statewide flood resiliency modeling efforts, coastal community planning, and more.
 Billions of additional dollars from federal sources have also been earmarked for climate resilience.

-To connect with us on the Climate Service Network, inquire about joining as a partner organization or host site, or learn more about how service programs can work in your community, email firstname.lastname@example.org.
+To connect with us on the Resilience Service Network, inquire about joining as a partner organization or host site, or learn more about how service programs can work in your community, email firstname.lastname@example.org.